 Jenkins X automates the installation, configuration and upgrades of tools like Helm, Skaffold, Jenkins, Monocular, Nexus, Docker, KSync, ChartMuseum, etc. This vastly simplifies the user experience, since users don’t have to stomach all the various pieces on day one and can learn at their own pace.
 With the built-in automation, teams can focus on releasing quality and secure software frequently and predictably to customers, without worrying about the shipping logistics.

 Each team installs its own instance of Jenkins X, where they see their own pipelines in the UI.
-Each team can have its own master that won’t interfere with other masters in the organization.
+Each team can have its own controller that won’t interfere with other controllers in the organization.

 Each team gets an elastic pool of pods